owlbarn/tutorial/book/utilities/README.md

 Now that you think about it, you don't really care about the precise count of an element from the stream.
 What you really need is an estimation that is not very far away from the true.
 That leaves space for optimising the solution.
 First, apply a hashing function and use `h(e)` as the key, instead of the element `e` itself.
-Besides, the total number of key-value pairs cab be limited.
+Besides, the total number of key-value pairs can be limited.
 Towards the end, this approach can be summarised as three steps:

 1. initialised an array of $n$ elements, each set to 0;